Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Literature review

-\citet{gadat2017optimal} derive \eqref{eq:rate_setting0} with $\delta =1/8$ for a certain class of functions $f$, including strongly convex functions, improving \citet{moulines2011} which obtain this result for $\delta = 1/12$. \citet{li2022root} suggested the Root-SGD algorithm combining the ideas of the Polyak-Ruppert averaged SGD with control variates and established \eqref{eq:rate_setting0} with $\delta = 1/4$.
-The recent series of papers \citep{huo2023bias,zhang2024constant,zhang2024prelimit} investigate stochastic approximation algorithms with both i.i.d. and Markovian data and constant step sizes.
-The authors consider both linear SA problems and $Q$-learning, quantify bias, and propose precise characterization of the bias together with a Richardson-Romberg extrapolation procedure.
-However, these results only consider $2$-nd moment of the error and provide MSE bounds of order $\mathcal{O}(1/n) + \mathcal{O}(\gamma)$ with no explicit expression for the leading term. \paragraph{Richardson-Romberg extrapolation.} Richardson-Romberg extrapolation is a technique used to improve the accuracy of numerical approximations \citep{hildebrand1987introduction}, such as those from numerical differentiation or integration.
+Richardson-Romberg (RR) extrapolation is a technique used to improve the accuracy of numerical approximations \citep{hildebrand1987introduction}, such as those from numerical differentiation or integration.
 It involves using approximations with different step sizes and then extrapolating to reduce the error, typically by removing the leading term in the error expansion.
-The one-step Richardson-Romberg was introduced to reduce the discretization error induced by an Euler scheme to simulate stochastic differential equation in \citet{talaytubaro90}, and later generalized for non-smooth functions in \citet{bally1996richardsonnonsmooth}.
+The one-step RR extrapolation was introduced to reduce the discretization error induced by an Euler scheme to simulate stochastic differential equation in \citet{talaytubaro90}, and later generalized for non-smooth functions in \citet{bally1996richardsonnonsmooth}.
 This technique was extended using multistep discretizations in \citet{pages2007}.
-Finally, Richardson-Romberg extrapolation have been applied to Stochastic Gradient Descent (SGD) methods in \citet{durmus2016stochastic}, \citet{merad2023convergence} and \citet{huo2024effectiveness}, to improve convergence and reduce error in optimization problems, particularly when dealing with noisy or high-variance gradient estimates.
+RR extrapolation have been applied to Stochastic Gradient Descent (SGD) methods in \citet{durmus2016stochastic}, \citet{durmus2020biassgd}, \citet{merad2023convergence} and \citet{huo2024effectiveness}, to improve convergence and reduce error in optimization problems, particularly when dealing with noisy or high-variance gradient estimates.
+Recent papers \citep{allmeier2024computing,zhang2024constant,huo2024effectiveness,kwon2024two} consider applications of RR to different stochastic approximation problems with constant step-size, including $Q$-learning, and single- and two-timescale stochastic approximation.